jesscodeit/odin-projects/odin-landing-page/README.md

 This is my version of "Project: Landing Page" from The Odin Project.
+I've created a page dedicated to Milliways, the restaurant at the end of the universe.
+It is a fictional place from the Hitchhiker's Guide to the Galaxy "trilogy" written by Douglas Adams.

 Image attribution:
 Image with the alt="A photo of space." : David Kopacz from Pexels